-The very first step I take in the process of making the book cover is to focus on the story behind the book, whilst also taking key elements from the brief that will make up the composition of the piece.
+The first step I take in the process of book cover design is to focus on the story behind the book.
+Of course, I also have to remember key elements from the brief that will make up the composition of the piece.
 For this particular cover, it included: “silver stag prominent on the front cover on the right-hand side, figure visible in the tree-line, scene continues into autumn on back cover, stone city in the distance, tree line gives way to a darkish sky.”

 From this I sketched a rough composition that I sent off to the editor (Sara) to make sure it’s what the author is after.
 The trickiest part is making a singular image that can be made into two separate images (front and back cover, as well as the spine), while making sure all three make sense to the viewer.
 So, I decided to follow a very shallow ‘U’ shape for the perspective, making a path that leads from the stag on the right to the city on the left.